Department of Communication

 The Petit Jean is Harding University's award-winning yearbook.
 It is named after Petit Jean Mountain in Morrilton, Ark., where Harding College resided until it moved to Searcy in 1934.
 The book has won numerous state and national awards, including a Gold Crown from the Columbia Scholastic Press Association in 2004, the highest honor a college yearbook can receive.

-The Brackett Library has digitally archived 86 years of Petit Jean yearbooks, starting with the 1924-25 Harding College Petit Jean and ending with the 2010 book.
+The Brackett Library has digitally archived the Petit Jean yearbooks. starting with the 1924-25 Harding College Petit Jean and ending with the 2010 book.

 An auxiliary arm of the Department of Communication, VideoWorks records, produces and distributes video content for the University.
 Established in 2003, VideoWorks regularly films and produces creative packages of: